Want to start a company in Hong Kong? See how Statrys can help

 • Audit exemption for small companies

-Business banking access Banks: Most require in-person KYC
+Business account access Banks: Most require in-person KYC

 Approval can vary based on your business model, passport, and perceived risk profile